mallim/mallim-blog1/_posts/2018-03-20-hello-world.md

 [Add social sharing buttons to your Jekyll blog](http://vdaubry.github.io/2014/10/20/add-social-sharing-buttons-with-jekyll/)
 * [5 Steps To Add Bootstrap 4 To Jekyll The Right Way](https://simpleit.rocks/how-to-add-bootstrap-4-to-jekyll-the-right-way/) upgrade to Bootstrap 4 (latest version) and use SASS instead
 * [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/) - looks good
+* [Jekyll From Scratch - Extending Jekyll](http://pixelcog.com/blog/2013/jekyll-from-scratch-extending-jekyll/) - got qutie a few idea in here

+### Useful but not so related resources
+* [The ultimate list of services for static websites](https://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html) - very comprehensive and make me want to bookmark it here